Skip to main content

 Figure 1.
 Overview page of the Cerby application in Entra ID

-2. Click the Get started button from the 2.
-Set up single sign on section.
-The Provisioning page is displayed.
+2. Click the Get started button in the top menu.
+The New provisioning configuration page is displayed.

-NOTE: If the connection fails, ensure your Cerby account has the workspace Admin role and try again.
+NOTE: If the connection fails, ensure your Cerby account has the workspace Admin, Owner, or Super Admin role and try again.

-7. Click the Save button located at the top left of the page.
-The Mappings and Settings sections are enabled.
+5. Click the Save button located at the top left of the page.
+The Overview page is displayed with information about the provisioning configuration.

-4. Review the user attributes that are synced between Entra ID and Cerby in the Mappings section by performing the following actions:
+5. Review the user attributes that are synced between Entra ID and Cerby by performing the following actions:

 NOTE: The attributes selected as Matching precedence properties are used to match the user accounts in Cerby for update operations.
 If you change the matching target attribute, you must ensure that the Cerby API supports filtering users based on that attribute.
 For more information, read the article Tutorial - Customize user provisioning attribute-mappings for SaaS applications in Microsoft Entra ID.

-5. Enable group provisioning from Entra ID to Cerby in the Mappings section by performing the following actions:
+6. Enable group provisioning from Entra ID to Cerby by performing the following actions:

 1. Click the Provision Microsoft Entra ID Groups button.
 The Attribute Mapping page is displayed.